invinst/certification_data_analysis/README.md

 2. How many currently-active officers have had 3+ employers?
 5+?
 More?
 3. How many currently-active officers were previously listed as having been fired or terminated?
 4. For officers who were previously terminated, and/or officers who have 3/5+ former employers, are there agencies where they seem to end up more often than not?

+---

+### The file `cert_data_analysis.ipynb` has all the code for these data questions.
+There are comments through out explaining what the code is doing.

+### The two excel files are outputs from that code.